payini/FFmpegBlazorDemo/README.md

 ![Core FFmpeg WASM library](images/8c5560554a5c4b97a67f8ca4d2106f1095d902af61696103b615647a0b218600.png)

-As you can see, the 25 MB just took 177 ms to download on my machine, so do not get discourage by that.
+As you can see, the 25 MB just took 177 ms to download on my machine, so do not get discouraged by that.

 So, let's give it a try!

-First thing we have to do, after adding the package, is to implement a workaround, which will not be needed after .NET 7, once Multi-threading support becomes available in WASM.
+First thing we have to do, after adding the package, is to implement a workaround, which it will not be needed after .NET 7, once Multi-threading support becomes available in WASM.

 This is to avoid a `SharedArrayBuffer not defined` exception that you will get otherwise.